seanmorris/HashToken/ReadMe.txt

 	UserKey
 		- Secret key for this particular token.
-		- Necesary to determine token validity.
+		- Necessary to determine token validity.
 		- May be NULL (must then also be NULL on CheckToken)

 	ExpireTime
 		- Validity time of token in seconds
 		- If Emerge Time is set, this begins AFTER emerge time

-	EmergeTime - Time in seconds to wait before considereing token valid
+	EmergeTime - Time in seconds to wait before considering token valid

 CheckToken takes 2 parameters, Token and UserKey CheckToken returns a boolean indicating whether or not the token is currently valid.